Ismael is accepted to the International HPC Summer School on HPC Challenges in Computational Sciences 2017!

 February 22, 2017

-Two minisymposia organized by Dr. Randles have been accepted to The Platform for Scientific Computing Conference (PASC17) that will be held in June in Lugano, Switzerland.
+Two minisymposia organized by Prof. Randles have been accepted to The Platform for Scientific Computing Conference (PASC17) that will be held in June in Lugano, Switzerland.

 Brad, Madhurima, and John take second prize at the 2017 Duke Research Computing Symposium